 Skip to main content

 Located at the Bronx High School of Science, the Stanley Manne Research Institute is a new state-of-the-art research building named after, and generously funded by, Bronx Science alumnus Stanley Manne.
-This university-level facility will allow high school students from across the Bronx to conduct long-term experiments, preparing them for college or professional settings.
+This university-level facility allows high school students from across the Bronx to conduct long-term experiments, preparing them for college or professional settings.

 Located at the Bronx High School of Science, the Stanley Manne Research Institute is a new state-of-the-art research building named after, and generously funded by, Bronx Science alumnus Stanley Manne.
-This university-level facility will allow high school students from across the Bronx to conduct long-term experiments, preparing them for college or professional settings.
+This university-level facility allows high school students from across the Bronx to conduct long-term experiments, preparing them for college or professional settings.

 The building houses three multidisciplinary labs, a walk-in cold room, tissue culture room, microscopy room, sterilization room, animal room, and a multi-purpose room for special events.
 Like a professional lab, spaces are modular and flexible, as equipment and science requirements change over time.
 Each lab is served by a computational room for group meetings, lectures, and experiment data review.